Diversifying Question Generation over Knowledge Base via External Natural Questions: Approach

-\vpara{Observation.} Table~\ref{tab:pilot} illustrates the evaluation results measured by our proposed metric $Diverse@k$ (\emph{i.e.}, $Diverse@10$) .
-The results show that questions generated by injecting paraphrased ground truth are more diverse than those generated by only the ground truth, which indicates the positive effect of paraphrasing on diversifying question generation.
+\vpara{Observation.} Table~\ref{tab:pilot} illustrates the evaluation results measured by our proposed metric $Diverse@k$ (\emph{i.e.}, $Diverse@3$) .
+The results show that questions generated by injecting paraphrased ground truth are more diverse than those generated solely from the original ground truth, indicating that paraphrasing has a positive effect on enhancing diversifying question generation.
 Since these paraphrased questions contain much richer semantic patterns and expressions than the ground truth, the generation model can learn from them to obtain more diverse question expressions.

 \vpara{Discussion.} Above we propose a simple but effective approach to construct one-to-many instances to expand the searching space of the generation model.
-Despite the advantages of these paraphrased questions, they are just slightly different from target questions and limited in scale due to the inadequate capacity of the paraphrase model.
-While a direct approach would be to focus on designing advanced paraphrase models, in this paper, we delve into an alternative method: harnessing the power of external natural questions to achieve diversity.
+Despite the advantages of these paraphrased questions, they only exhibit minor differences from the target questions and are limited in scale due to the inadequate capacity of the paraphrase model.
+A straightforward method is to make efforts to design promising paraphrase models, but we explore another way to acquire diversity by leveraging external natural questions.
+Compared with paraphrased questions, external natural questions can cover a much broader range of semantic patterns and language expressions.
+Moreover, natural questions are more human-like, while paraphrased questions are relatively rigid and mechanical.
+In view of this, we attempt to employ external natural questions to diversify question generation.